Reactions to the 2021–2022 Russo-Ukrainian crisis: France

 The Minister for Foreign Affairs of Ukraine Dmytro Kuleba had a telephone conversation with the Minister for Foreign Affairs of France Jean-Yves Le Drian.
 Dmytro Kuleba informed his interlocutor in detail about the latest actions of the Russian Federation aimed at destabilizing the security situation in the temporarily occupied territories of Ukraine.
 The Minister drew attention to the threatening withdrawal of Russian troops to the border of our state and the intensification of Russian propaganda that threatens Ukraine with war.
-He assured that Ukraine does not seek war and remains committed to a political and diplomatic settlement of the Russian-Ukrainian conflict.
+He assured that Ukraine does not seek war and remains committed to a political and diplomatic settlement of the Russo-Ukrainian war.
 Jean-Yves Le Drian noted that France, like Ukraine, is anxiously monitoring the withdrawal of Russian troops to the borders of our country and the temporarily occupied territories.
 He assured of France's continued support for Ukraine's sovereignty and territorial integrity.
 The head of French diplomacy especially noted Ukraine's prudent and wise actions in the current situation.